f5devcentral/f5-waap/csd/lab1.rst

 |

- After you have added the JavaScript tag to your web server, continue with step 4 from the screenshot above by adding the domain to protect, in our example f5demos.com.
+ After you have added the JavaScript tag to your web server, continue with step 4 from the screenshot above by adding the domain to protect.
+In our example f5demos.com.

  .. image:: ../_static/csd-domain-protect.png